robotology/yarp/extern/xmlrpcpp/README.txt

 applications and requires no other libraries.

-This version contains several modification (including a change of namespace from XmlRpc to YarpXmlRpc and the removal of a few classes) and a few bug fixes for YARP.
+This version contains several modification (including a change of namespace from XmlRpc to YarpXmlRpc and the removal of a few classes and the replacement of the original base64.h which license is unknown with a different implementation by René Nyffenegger released as BSD) and a few bug fixes for YARP.

 Homepage: http://xmlrpcpp.sourceforge.net/
           https://sourceforge.net/projects/xmlrpcpp/